 Existing ITS (Intelligent Transport Systems) services in automotive industry have been provided through the architecture which is composed of connected vehicles to various infrastructures such as the ETC (Electronic Toll Collection) service, VICS (Vehicle Information and Communication System) or telematics service centers.
 Those systems have been growing by improving mobility convenience for drivers.
 However, the infrastructure systems are required to change and become more collaborative , in order to meet rising social demands such as energy saving, traffic congestion resolution and fatal accidents avoidance.

 The changing trends are enabled by improvements of IT technologies such as V2V/V2I (Vehicular to Vehicular/ Vehicular to Infrastructure) communication, cloud systems or OSS (Open Source Software).
-The M2M architecture for vehicle domain described in this TR accelerates wide collaboration between not only auto manufacturers or suppliers but also between telecommunication providers or government, which results in improvement of safety, comfortability and eco-friendliness.
+The M2M architecture for vehicle domain described in this TR accelerates wide collaboration between not only auto manufacturers or suppliers but also between telecommunication providers or government, which results in improvement of safety, comfort and eco-friendliness.
 Figure 5.1-1 is an example of reference architecture.